SoFaygo – “Mania” review

 Don Toliver – “Life of a Don” review

-This is the sophomore album from Houston rapper & singer/songwriter Don Toliver.
+This is the sophomore album from Houston, Texas rapper & singer/songwriter Don Toliver.
 Emerging in 2018 after quietly signing to Cactus Jack Records & Atlantic Records, his name truly wouldn’t be first known to the masses until he out his debut mixtape Donny Womack & then being featured on “Can’t Say” off his mentor Travis Scott’s latest album at the time ASTROWORLD literally the very next day.
 Fast forward a year & a half later right when the COVID-19 pandemic started, his full-length debut Heaven or Hell revealed himself as the most talented that Cactus Jack has to offer.
 But now that he started hitting the road again very recently, Don is dropping Life of a Don in the midst of it.

 “Xscape” starts it off with a horn-infused R&B cut produced by DJ Chase B & Mike Dean about needing the love to keep his woman whereas “5X” almost has a bit of a West Coast feeling from the Cardo instrumental with Don detailing how fine this stripper is.
 “Way Bigger” gets boastful with the help of a psychedelic Sonny Digital beat leading into the woozy “Flocky Flocky” with Travis Scott talking about their blessings.